arthurlockman/CS4341-Group-Work/A1/README.md

 Depending on your system configuration, the python 3 binary may be linked to either `python3` or simply `python`.
 If you're having trouble running the program, check to make sure that you're actually running under python 3.

+## Visualizing the Program
+A quick visualizer for A* algorithm was put together using Python3's Tkinter.
+To visualize the algorithm, run the program with the -v argument.
+Tkinter is not included in all python distributions, so it may not work out of the box on your machine.
+Included in the repo is an A*-visualization.mov file.
+It is a screen recording of the visualization of a 25x25 boards.